Analogies: Automobiles, propellers, muffins

 For an isolated giant star, such as the precursor to the Crab, the giant star may be regarded as the hot oven, which when it exploded in an SNE left behind a hot muffin (fast pulsar).
-The point here is that NS-Creation predicts only the production of hot muffins (i.e. fast pulsars), not cool muffins (slow pulsars).
+The point here is that NS-Creation predicts only the production of hot muffins (i.e. fast pulsars) as the immediate result of a SuperNova Explosion, not cool muffins (slow pulsars).

-Now if the pre-cursor to Cen X-3 was 2 giant stars (GS+GS), then when one of them exploded in an SNE, it would leave behind a hot muffin (fast pulsar) as a companion to the GS: i.e. GS+FP.
+Now if the pre-cursor to Cen X-3 was 2 giant stars (GS+GS), then when one of them exploded in an SNE, it would leave behind a hot muffin (FP = fast pulsar) as a companion to the GS: i.e. GS+FP.

 However, the 2nd GS is still a hot oven and the SNE left a hot muffin (FP) in its vicinity.
-Since, if one puts a hot muffin in a hot over, there is no chance that it can cool down, then, by analogy, the same is true for the GS+FP, i.e. tnere is no chance that the hot muffin can cool down as long as it is in the hot oven.
+Since, if one puts a hot muffin in a hot oven, there is no chance that it can cool down, then, by analogy, the same is true for the GS+FP, i.e. there is no chance that the hot muffin (FP) can cool down (slow down) as long as it is in the hot oven (GS = hot oven).